Inside Ronald Acuña Jr.'s 'mythical' run toward history

 Batting sixth and playing left field, Acuña made his debut at Great American Ball Park on April 25, 2018, going 1-5 with a run scored.
 The next day, he launched his first home run, a 414-foot blast into the upper-deck in left field — the first in an ongoing series of the kind of titanic home runs he has become accustomed to hitting.

-Just three other current Braves were on the Atlanta roster were on the team when Acuña arrived: second baseman Ozzie Albies, and left-handers Max Fried and A.J.
+Just three other current Braves were on the team when Acuña arrived: second baseman Ozzie Albies, and left-handers Max Fried and A.J.
 Minter — each of whom made their debuts in 2017.
 That was about the time Minter recalls a talented teenager from La Guaira, Venezuela taking the organization by storm.

 "I remember in 2017, I think [Acuña] hit three home runs in a backfield spring training game," Minter told FOX Sports.
 "And word started to go around."